pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

 because they are trying to make sense of this world, too.
 We need their research and they need our research.

+While we could call it microhistory,[^life] the collection of all of these microhistories amount to a large corpus of knowledge, studied from many different perspectives.
+To study and truly understand who these people _were_, we need to know what they _knew_.
+In this way, genealogy is an amalgamation of all the world's knowledge, set in historical context.

 Why, you say, would we need low-density particle physics research to help determine the political affiliations of my Civil War ancestor?
 Well, you never know, but we do need the physicist.
 They're human aren't they?